 Of course, a main concern may be authenticity.
 Sure Formica is cheaper, but it also looks cheaper.
 Not to worry.
 Many laminates have been fabricated by skilled stonecutters to emulate perfectly the beauty (including the flaws and fissures) of genuine stone.
 Some manufacturers have even textured the material for realism and they have also smoothed out the edging to remove any former lines.
 In other words, the process makes the Formica counters look like they came in slabs, just like the real thing.

-Need to find a pro for your Laminate Countertop Installation?Find Pros
+Need to find a pro for your Laminate Countertops?Find Pros

 Not only are Formica counters affordable, the main reason homeowners still prefer them is for their durability.
 Though they’re not bulletproof (you can’t put extremely hot pots and pans directly on plastic, and the surfaces will sometimes stain), they are much tougher than natural material.
 Here are some quick tips for easy clean-up and prevention:

 - Shield the Abuse: Use pads and cutting boards to avoid scratches, burns, and other blemishes.

 - Hide the Flaws: Usually darker, matte finishes better conceal any scratches, stains, and fingerprints, and are recommended for high-traffic areas.